hwipl/blog/drafts/tc-bpf_from_c/README.md

 }
 ```

-Function for adding a qdisc on a network interface using the Netlink socket:
+Function for adding a QDISC on a network interface using the Netlink socket:

 ```c
 /* add qdisc with netlink request */